zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-manage.md

 The Resource Manage pattern provides the configuration and management of a single Azure resource

 # Problem
-Users must manage many different types of Azure resources.
-For settings that are common across resources, the user expects a common interaction.
-For settings that are unique to a resource, users need a navigation pattern that enables them to easily find those settings.
+Users manage many different types of Azure resources.
+For settings that are common across resources, users expect a common interaction.
+For settings that are unique to a resource, users need a way to easily find those settings.

 # Solution
 The Resource Manage pattern is used to configure and manage a single Azure resource.
 The resource manage page is typically opened from a Resource